 Patients at highest risk include those on high-dose insulin, those with tighter baseline glycemic control (for example, A1c near 6.5–7%), older adults, and anyone with impaired hypoglycemia awareness.
 These patients may not recognize early warning symptoms, which increases the chance that a mild low becomes a severe one.

 For most medications, a modest change in absorption timing is clinically unimportant.
-For NTI drugs, however, even a relatively small shift in T_{max} or C_{max} can matter.
+For NTI drugs, however, even a relatively small shift in or can matter.
 Delayed gastric emptying means the medication spends longer in the stomach before reaching the small intestine, where absorption typically occurs.
 That change may be subtle, but in an NTI drug it can be enough to alter the clinical effect.

 Warfarin is a practical example.
 Delayed absorption can contribute to INR fluctuations, but the response is inherently unpredictable because warfarin effect also depends on vitamin K intake, interacting medications, adherence, and genetics.
 The practical approach is to monitor INR more frequently after GLP-1 RA initiation or any dose change and to counsel patients on bleeding and clotting symptoms.